wckds/WckdHax/README.md

 You also need to get https://www.curseforge.com/minecraft/mc-mods/fabric-api in your mods folder.

 ## Usage
 The mod has few modules active by default.
-You can access the full list of toggles using the keys `right_shift + r`.
+You can access the GUI with `right_shift + r`.
 The GUI also has tabs for configuring the modules.

 ## Included modules